 Read on to find out more of what Kevin and Fred have to say about how organizations can get to continuous deployment, and what advice they have on everything from integration testing to QA metrics.

 Kevin: Yes!
-Rainforest QA actually did a great blog post about exactly this.
+We actually did a great blog post about exactly this.
 This is a good example of an area where doing CD does involve some overhead of engineering effort, but it is worth the overall productivity gain of constant deployment.

-What tools do you recommend for benchmark testing?
+What tools do you recommend for benchmarking or perforamnce testing?

 For example, at CircleCI we run new build container images against a bunch of open source repos before deploying them.
 I would also definitely recommend production performance monitoring, as unexpected things will happen in production.

 How often do you recommend running integration test suites?

 We recomment that you run them as often as possible.
 Ideally every commit.
 If this is unrealistic then at least on every pull request.
 The more often the better.

 How long should an integration test suite run in a CI/CD process?

 Rainforest's entire integration suite (Rainforest + unit tests) takes under 15 minutes in 2020.